Bisections and cocycles on Hopf algebroids: Bisections on Hopf algebroids

-which one can check is a left action of $\Aut(\CL)$ on $\B^{\vee}(\cL)$ by groups automorphisms.
-This can be checked along similar lines to \cite{HL20}.
-We then have a similar conclusion in our more general setup.
+where we use (\ref{equ. inverse lamda 5}) and (\ref{equ. inverse lamda 6}).
+Finally, one can check that $\la$ is a left action of $\Aut(\CL)$ on $\CB(\cL)$ by groups automorphisms, which we omit as it follows similar lines to a special case in \cite{HL20}.
+We thus have a similar conclusion in our more general setup. \endproof